serenity-is/docs/api/js/corelib/classes/RemoteView.md

 `any`

-The ID of the item
+The ID of the item.

 #### Returns

 `TItem`

-The item with the specified ID
+The item with the specified ID.

 #### Implementation of